 Parts 2 and 3 are handled by our compliance documentation kit.
 At the same time your designated compliance officer is implementing the required documents, we are also training them through a "hands on learn by doing" approach.
 The theory behind our method is if your compliance officer built it, they will be able to maintain it going forward.

 We are experts in OSHA Bloodborne Pathogens and our mission is to make OSHA Bloodborne Pathogen training and compliance fast, easy, and painless.
 We've done all the hard work so you don't have to.
-We hope you'll give us a try and in return we promise exceptional training and compliance products at an affordable price and to treat each of our customers with the utmost care and fanatical support.
+We hope you'll give us a try and in return we promise exceptional training and compliance products at an affordable price and to treat each of our customers with the utmost care and raving support.

 HIPAA stands for the Health Insurance Portability and Accountability Act and is a U.S. federal law enacted in 1996 as an attempt at incremental healthcare reform.
 HIPAA establishes standards and safeguards to protect the privacy and security of patient health information.